Circle of confusion: Circle of confusion diameter limit in photography

 Criteria relating CoC to the lens focal length have also been used.
 Kodak recommended 2 minutes of arc (the Snellen criterion of 30 cycles/degree for normal vision) for critical viewing, yielding a CoC of about f/1720, where f is the lens focal length.
 For a 50 mm lens on full-frame 35 mm format, the corresponding CoC is 0.0291 mm.
 This criterion evidently assumed that a final image would be viewed at perspective-correct distance (i.e., the angle of view would be the same as that of the original image):

-However, images seldom are viewed at the so-called 'correct' distance; the viewer usually doesn't know the focal length of the taking lens, and the "correct" distance may be uncomfortably short or long.
+However, images seldom are viewed at the so-called 'correct' distance; the viewer usually does not know the focal length of the taking lens, and the "correct" distance may be uncomfortably short or long.
 Consequently, criteria based on lens focal length have generally given way to criteria (such as d/1500) related to the camera format.

 If an image is viewed on a low-resolution display medium such as a computer monitor, the detectability of blur will be limited by the display medium rather than by human vision.
 For example, the optical blur will be more difficult to detect in an 8 in × 10 in image displayed on a computer monitor than in an 8×10 print of the same original image viewed at the same distance.
 If the image is to be viewed only on a low-resolution device, a larger CoC may be appropriate; however, if the image may also be viewed in a high-resolution medium such as a print, the criteria discussed above will govern.

 Depth of field formulas derived from geometrical optics imply that any arbitrary DoF can be achieved by using a sufficiently small CoC.
-Because of diffraction, however, this isn't quite true.
+Because of diffraction, however, this is not quite true.
 Using a smaller CoC requires increasing the lens f-number to achieve the same DoF, and if the lens is stopped down sufficiently far, the reduction in defocus blur is offset by the increased blur from diffraction.
 See the Depth of field article for a more detailed discussion.